tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

   * The `Temperature` column is specified as the dependent variable array `y`.
 The `copy()` method is used to create a copy of a Pandas object, to ensure that no unwanted changes are made to the original data.

-  * A model is created, and fits the independent and dependent variables.
+  * A model is created and fits the independent and dependent variables.

   * An array of predictions is created using `model.predict()`.